binsec/binsec.github.io/_posts/2025-09-30-internship-backdoor-detection.md

 🎯 **Who We’re Looking For**

 * Passionate about cybersecurity, software engineering, or code analysis.
-* Familiar with code reverse engineering, vulnerability detection, or fuzzing (languages: x86/ARM assembly, C/C++, Linux scripting).
+* Familiar with code reverse engineering, vulnerability detection, or fuzzing.
 * Curious, analytical, and eager to make an impact.

 🌱 **What You’ll Gain**